How can e-invoicing save the world?

 Therefore also paper-based supply chain processes have been at great risk.
 We are not only talking about people in your mailrooms but as a whole, the worldwide postal business has been under strain, which then also impacts your accounts receivables and payables – possibly quite severely.

-In my last month’s blog, I wrote about EESPA’s (European E-Invoicing Service Provider Association) activities.
-Just recently the association issued a market letter where they write about the urgency of transformation to electronic invoicing.
+Just recently EESPA’s (European E-Invoicing Service Provider Association) issued a market letter where they write about the urgency of transformation to electronic invoicing.

 Electronic invoicing is an absolute must in your accounts receivables process in times like these – fast and accurate delivery of invoices and collection of payments is incredibly important as you manage the challenge.
 You increase the probability of getting paid on time if your invoices flow into your customer purchasing process seamlessly.